rgiovann/beecrowd_sql_solutions/README.md

-### _List of my proposed solutions for the most difficult problems (less than 1000 proposed solutions) in SQL from the site www.beecrowd.com.br_
+<h3> List of my proposed solutions for the most difficult problems (less than 1000 proposed solutions) in SQL from the site www.beecrowd.com.br <h3>